charlesmchen/WeView2/README.md

 WeView2
 =======

-The WeView2 library is a tool for auto-layout of iOS UIs.
+The WeView2 library is a tool for auto layout of iOS UIs.

 * WeView2 is an alternative to [iOS's built-in Auto Layout Mechanism](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/AutolayoutPG/Articles/Introduction.html).
 * WeView2 builds on iOS's existing sizing and layout mechanisms.
 WeView2 is compatible with any properly implemented UIViews without any modifications.